stratdev3/SimpleW/documentation/simplew/docs/guide/getting-started.md

 ## Controller Example

-The following example build a REST API with a clear routing and controller/method structured class.
+The following example builds a REST API with clear routing using a structured controller/method class.

 ::: code-group